nazarewk/dojo-jsx/blog_demo/README.md

 # Conclusions

-I am not sure how it will work out in my [Today i Learned app](tilapp), but for now using React instead of custom Dijit looks very promising in solving the problem of Dojo being too complicated for the average mortal.
+I am not sure how it will work out in my [Today i Learned app][tilapp], but for now using React instead of custom Dijit looks very promising in solving the problem of Dojo being too complicated for the average mortal.